dino-/string-conv-tests/README.md

 ## Synopsis

-Property tests for the string-conv library
+Property tests for the Haskell string-conv library

 ## Description